qqqlab/madflight-docs/docs/Getting-Started.md

 If a motor spins in the wrong direction: exchange any 2 of the 3 wires of a brushless motor, or exchange the 2 wires of a brushed motor.
 Then check again!

+### Check Flight Modes and PID

+READ the [notes](Parameters.md#pid) for the selected PID controller.

+Type `diff pid` to check your PID settings match.

+Type `dump rcl_flt` to ensure that your selected flight modes are correct.

+For first attempts start with RATE flight mode.
+If RATE works, then try ANGLE.
+If ANGLE works, try other modes.

+It helps to set your radio to show the flight mode telemetry value.

 ## 8. FLY

-Again, only continue if all checks and calibrations passed!!!
+Again, only continue if all calibrations and checks passed!!!

 Have a look at [Quadcopter Example](Example-Quadcopter.md) for details on the quadcopter program.